 Young kids will no doubt have some trouble with the stem height but this type of motor probably isn't intended for them in the first place.
 All in all, the handlebar height is appropriate for the majority of adults.

 With great speed comes big responsibility.
 It’s no secret that high speeds demand a stronger build.
-More force and strain is applied to the scooter so it’s paramount that the build alleviates that.
+More force and strain are applied to the scooter so it’s paramount that the build alleviates that.

 Across the board, the Ghost does so many things right in terms of build quality and safety.